Mitsubishi Mirage: Philippines

+Indonesia

 In Indonesia, the Mirage was launched on 17 September 2012 and is imported from Thailand.
 It is offered in GLX, GLS and Exceed grade levels.
 The GLX grade is available with 5-speed manual transmission, while GLS and Exceed grades are available with CVT.
 All models are powered by the 1.2-litre engine.
 On January 19, 2015, the updated Mirage was launched alongside the launch of the Mirage Sport.
 The updated Mirage has a 15-inch rim size, which is larger than the previous Mirage's 14-inch rim size.
 The Mirage Sport is based on a GLS grade with a body kit and DRLs.
 The facelifted Mirage was released on 26 July 2016.
 The Mirage was discontinued in the Indonesian market in 2018.

+North America

 The North American edition was unveiled at the 2013 Salon International de l'auto de Montreal.
-Despite previous speculation, the car will be marketed as Mirage in the United States and Canada for the 2014 model year.
+Despite previous speculation, the car was marketed as the Mirage in the United States and Canada for the 2014 model year.
 Canada/U.S. models include 1.2-litre three-cylinder MIVEC engine, five-speed manual transmission or CVT, choice of eight body colors (Kiwi Green, Thunder Gray, Sapphire Blue, InfraRed, Cloud White, Starlight Silver, Plasma Purple and Mystic Black).
 There was no 2016 model year in the North American market.

+In August 2024, Mitsubishi Motors North America confirmed that production of the Mirage would cease later in 2024, expecting inventory to last through the summer of 2025.
+Its discontinuation left the Nissan Versa as the only new automobile in the United States to have a price tag of under $20,000 after destination charge; Nissan will discontinue the Versa after 2025.